South Africa deploys military as protests turn violent in wake of Jacob Zuma’s jailing

 Local television footage showed mass looting at shopping malls in parts of Johannesburg and Durban, with looters making off with televisions and other appliances, while some businesses were burned and major highways closed.

-More than 200 people were arrested and six people — four in Gauteng and two in KwaZulu-Natal — died from gunshot wounds, the government’s intelligence agency said in a statement.
+More than 200 people were arrested and six people — four in Gauteng and two in KwaZulu-Natal — died of gunshot wounds, the government’s intelligence agency said in a statement.
 There was no information on the identities of those killed or the circumstances of the shootings.

 The military had been deployed in support of the police, the South African National Defense Force said.